igabriel85/modaclouds-loadbalancer-controller/README.md

 ##Note

 In the configuration folder the config file used to start haproxy is stored.
 This is not necessary, it is only stored in file form for debugging purposes.
 All configurations are also stored in the sqlite database.
+All files are stored into the OS's temporary directory (see: $TMPDIR environmental variable).